2adapt/template-general/README.md

 # ...
 ```

-Reload and activate the `app-name:api` service:
+Reload and activate the `app-name-webapp` service:

 ```bash